nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_conn_params.rst

 The module requires the basic Bluetooth configuration, as described in :ref:`nrf_desktop_bluetooth_guide`.
 The module is automatically enabled for every nRF Desktop central device (:kconfig:option:`CONFIG_BT_CENTRAL`).

+Enable :kconfig:option:`CONFIG_DESKTOP_BLE_USB_MANAGED_CI` to manage Bluetooth connections' parameters reacting on the USB state change.
+The connection intervals for all of the Bluetooth connected peripherals are set to :kconfig:option:`CONFIG_DESKTOP_BLE_USB_MANAGED_CI_VALUE` (100 ms by default) while USB is suspended.
+The connections' peripheral latencies are set to 0.
+The connection parameter change is reverted when USB is active.
+The :kconfig:option:`CONFIG_DESKTOP_BLE_USB_MANAGED_CI` is enabled by default.

 Implementation details
 **********************